SolomonMacharia/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Prints out the last digit
-2 . a program that prints the alphabet in lowercase, followed by a new line. a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+2 . a program that prints the alphabet in lowercase, followed by a new line. a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. a program that prints the alphabet in lowercase, followed by a new line.

+except q and e